On the slopes

 Ski Privilege Pass inclusions:

-* Daily Continental or healthy breakfast and à la carte dinner per person - meals will not be exchanged or compensated.
+* Daily Continental or healthy breakfast and à la carte dinner per person.

-* Complimentary shuttle service within the village of Courchevel 1850.
+* Shuttle service within the village of Courchevel 1850.